We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 If you purchase a Blueair air purifier from a third-party retailer, such as Amazon or Wayfair, you may be subject to the terms of their return policies instead of Blueair’s.

-Blueair is accredited with the Better Business Bureau (BBB), which indicates a commitment to engage with customer feedback and issues.
+Blueair is accredited by the Better Business Bureau (BBB), which indicates a commitment to engage with customer feedback and issues.
 However, if you’re curious about buying from the brand, the average customer rating is only 1 out of 5 stars.

 Blueair earns high marks from many reviewers on Amazon, with 4.7 stars out of 5 and over 2,000 positive reviews on the Blue Pure 211, one of their most popular products.
 A quick check on ReviewMeta shows that these enthusiastic reviews appear to be genuine, meaning they weren’t paid for by the brand and most were posted by verified customers.